-From the ESL Student Handbook, by Young Min, PhD
+From the ESL Student Handbook, by Young-Kyung Min, PhD

-The very notions of research and a research paper vary from culture to culture.
+The very notions of “research” and “a research paper” vary from culture to culture.
 In some cultures, students may not be encouraged to use sources outside of class for their research paper.
 However, students here are encouraged (or required) to use sources outside of class.
-You will quickly find that the research paper in many of your courses that require an active inquiry into cultures, literacies, and languages is a portfolio project, which requires you to represent, collect, and reflect on the process as well as on the product of your work.
-The concepts of academic source and non-academic source can be also quite different from culture to culture.
-For the research paper that requires an active inquiry into cultures, literacies, and languages, you will learn that everyday objects such as a lunch menu and everyday conversations you have with your family and friends can be very powerful sources for your research projects.
+The concepts of “academic source” and “non-academic source” can be also quite different from culture to culture.
+For the research paper that requires an active inquiry into cultures, literacies, and languages, you will learn that everyday objects such as a lunch menu and everyday conversations you have with your family and friends may serve as sources for your research projects.
 You will have opportunities to conduct various types of research and write up various types of research papers during your academic career.

 Quantitative Data Analysis

-If your research paper involves quantitative questions and statistical data (e.g. numbers, figures, diagrams, tables, etc.) and you are required to write up the process of your mathematical reasoning and analysis in your paper, you should visit the Quantitative Skills Center (QSC).
-Quantifying your data can be an effective way to qualify your claim and argument (See the section “Hedging” for further information).
+If your research paper involves quantitative questions and statistical data (e.g. numbers, figures, diagrams, tables, etc.) and you are required to write up the process of your quantitative reasoning and analysis in your paper, you should visit the Quantitative Skills Center (QSC).
+Quantifying your data can be an effective way to qualify your claim and argument (See the section “Hedging/Qualifying Your Claim” for further information).
 The QSC tutors are trained to work with students on any assignments that involve quantitative reasoning and mathematical concepts.
 Their tutoring is on a drop-in basis (you don’t need to make an appointment).
-You can find further information about their services on the QSC website.
+You can find further information about their services on its website (http://www.uwb.edu/qsc).